FourierFlows/FourierFlows.jl/docs/src/basics.md

 # Code Basics

 ## Basic Notation

 The code solves partial differential equations of the general form:

 $\partial_t u = \mathcal{L}u + \mathcal{N}(u)\ .$

-Boundary conditions in all spatial dimensions are periodic.

-Of course, ODEs are special cases of the above.
-Thus the code also solves ODEs.

 We decompose the right hand side of the above in a linear part ($\mathcal{L}u$) and a nonlinear part ($\mathcal{N}(u)$).
 The time steppers treat the linear and nonlinear parts differently.

+Boundary conditions in all spatial dimensions are periodic.
+That allows us to use a Fourier base.
+The equation is time-stepped forward in Fourier space.
+That way
+$u$ becomes an array with all Fourier coefficients of the solution.
 The coefficients for the linear operator $\mathcal{L}$ are stored in an array called `LC`.
+The term
-The term $\mathcal{N}(u)$ is computed for by calling the function `calcN!`.
+$\mathcal{N}(u)$ is computed for by calling the function `calcN!`.

+ODEs are special cases of the above.
+Thus the code also solves ODEs.